adamcupial/feed-mocker/README.md

 ```bash
 npm start -- record <DIR> [--port=8080]
 ```

+Then just configure it as a proxy into postman or system-wide, it'll record all requests passed through it.

 ### Replay

 ```bash
 npm start -- replay <DIR> [--port=8080]
 ```

+For each request made to it, replay with respond with pre-recorded response based on that record pattern

 ## Feed Directory